Breast fullness & breast engorgement

 Preventing breast engorgement

 - Make sure your pēpi is latching at your breast correctly and is effectively removing milk.
-Ask your midwife to check your technique, seek help from a breastfeeding group or consider seeing a lactation consultant.
+Ask your midwife to check your technique, seek help from a breastfeeding/chestfeeding group or consider seeing a lactation consultant.

 Self-care for breast fullness or engorgement